AriFordsham/GHCWiki/type-functions-status.md

 Todo (high-level):

-1. Type checking of type families; routines in `TcUnify` that still need to be extended:

-  - `boxySplitTyConApp`: The second argument (`BoxyRhoType`) can be a synonym family application.
-Then, we must produce a wanted coercion and return a `HsWrapper` value that applies that coercion.
-  - `boxySplitAppTy`: Basically, the same deal as the previous.
 1. Type checking in the presence of associated synonym defaults.
 (Default AT synonyms are only allowed for ATs defined in the same class.)
 1. Type check functional dependencies as type functions.